 - Medellín vs Santiago – comparing the cities in Colombia and Chile.

-In our comparisons we compare Medellín with other foreign locations in 20 or 21 categories, which is more categories than the retirement publications use.
+In our comparisons, we compare Medellín with other foreign locations in 19 to 21 categories, which is more categories than the retirement publications use.

-We compared Medellín with The Algarve, Cuenca and Fortaleza, which are on Live and Invest Overseas’ list of the top 10 places to retire in the world for 2019.
-And we found that Medellín beats The Algarve, Cuenca and Fortaleza.
-But Medellín isn’t on the Live and Invest Overseas’ 2019 list.
+We compared Medellín with The Algarve, Cuenca, Valletta, Mazatlán and Fortaleza, which were on Live and Invest Overseas’ list of the top 10 places to retire in the world for 2019 and/or 2020.
+And we found that Medellín beat The Algarve, Cuenca, Valletta and Fortaleza.
+But Medellín was not included on the Live and Invest Overseas’ 2019 list and was ranked #9 in 2020.
 So, this brings into question the objectivity of Live and Invest Overseas.

-Also, we compared living in Medellín with Costa Rica; Panama City; Cuenca, Ecuador and two cities in Mexico.
-And we found that Medellín compares well but International Living rates Panama, Costa Rica, Mexico and Ecuador ahead of Colombia in 2019.
+Also, we compared living in Medellín with Costa Rica, Panama City and two cities in Mexico.
+And we found that Medellín compares well but International Living rates Panama, Costa Rica and Mexico ahead of Colombia in 2020.

 Medellin Guru’s Comparisons of Cities in Colombia